 Blog articles and product categories are tagged with associated medical specialties.
 But which form of the word is used?
 Does it describe the physician (cardiologist) or a bodily system (cardiovascular)?
 Is the European spelling orthopaedic used or something entirely different like osteopathy?

 To keep you from guessing, tags at the bottom of blog articles work like hashtags.
 When clicked, additional articles with the same tag are displayed.

 Some medical specialties have their own landing page.
 It features popular posters and sometimes article synopsis so professionals can order what they need more quickly.
 If a landing page is available, it may be recommended via a popup alert while browsing the corresponding category.

 First select the desired medical specialty.
 Small categories can display all products on a single page.
 But if you are on a smartphone, this might require more scrolling than necessary.

 Each category provides an additional layer of filtering tags.
-Notice how easy it is to drill down through the largest category — Osteopathy.
+Notice how easy it is to drill down through the largest category—Orthopedics.
 By default, it is three pages long.

 So now you have filtered the posters you want and just need to add them quickly to your cart.
 Behavior on desktops and tablets differ from smartphones but all accomplish the same thing.

 With the larger screens, clicking a product slides open a drawer.
 Making a finishing option selection updates the price and corresponding preview image.
 Add the item to the cart and remain on the same page.
 Grommets and frames can be added separately.
 Click additional products to add them in the same manner from a single page.